- What is breast cancer

 Widespread use of screening mammograms has increased the number of breast cancers found before they cause any symptoms.
 Still some breast cancers are not found by mammograms, either because the test was not done or because even under ideal conditions mammograms do not find every breast cancer.

 The most common symptom of breast cancer is a new lump or mass.
 A mass that is painless, hard, and has irregular edges is more likely to be cancerous, but breast cancers can be tender, soft, or rounded.
 They can even be painful.
-For this reason, it is important to have any new mass, lump, or breast change checked by a health care professional with experience in diagnosing breast diseases.
+For this reason, it is important to have any new breast mass or lump, or breast change checked by a health care professional experienced in diagnosing breast diseases.

 Other possible symptoms of breast cancer include: